RenderKit/embree/README.txt

 performance two-level spatial index structure construction algorithms.

 In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the Embree API.
+Documentation on the Embree API can be found in embree/doc/embree_api.pdf.
 The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository.

 --- Supported Platforms ---